Die Tat (Swiss newspaper): Wartime expansion and editorial reforms

-The editors in charge and, from 1943, editors-in-chief were Max Rychner (1939–1943), Erwin Jaeckle (from 1962 and until 1977 also head of Literarische Tat) (1943–1971) and Walter Biel (1971–1977).

-The first editorial team consisted of Max Rychner (feuilleton, but de facto abroad until 1943 due to absences for military service, then feuilleton until 1962), Herbert von Moos (abroad, previously Schweizer Zeitung and Schweizerische Republikanische Blätter, also popular editor of the "Völkerbundschronik" at Radio Beromünster, from May 1937 "Die Welt von Genf aus gesehen", from 19.
-September 1939 called "Weltchronik", under pressure from the German legation and Federal Councillor Marcel Pilet-Golaz because of his emphatically anti-Nazi stance, but formally dismissed for "negligence" at Radio Beromünster and resigned in December 1940 "for health reasons"), Felix Moeschlin (president of the Swiss Writers' Association, domestic affairs, until 1942, then president of the editorial commission), Karl Gnädinger (writer, local affairs, pseudonym "Nepomuk", until his accidental death in 1943) and Charles La Roche (economist, economics, until 1940, then replaced by Hans Munz).
-Permanent contributors were Jean Rudolf von Salis (foreign commentary, until the split of the LdU in October 1943), Ernest Grosselin (colonel divisionary, military), Paul Gentizon (previously correspondent of the Temps and the Gazette de Lausanne), Bernhard Diebold (writer, theater critic, until 1945, previously Frankfurter Zeitung), Robert Oboussier (music critic, 1939 until his assassination in 1957, previously Deutsche Allgemeine Zeitung) and Peter Meyer (editor of the architecture and art magazine Das Werk).

 At the end of 1941, the Tat editorial office, administration and print shop moved into new premises on Limmatstrasse in the Migros-Genossenschafts-Bund (MGB), which was founded the same year.
 In 1943, the new editor-in-chief Erwin Jaeckle introduced various changes.
 He abolished the Bernese and Basel local sections and integrated them into the general section, which enabled him to appoint the Bernese editor as the editor for the Federal Parliament and the Basel editor as the foreign editor.
 This in turn allowed Max Rychner to return from the foreign section to his traditional feature section.
 Jaeckle also introduced a women's page, was the first Swiss newspaper to regularly publish excerpts from the world press and launched the first radio page in the Swiss press in 1944.
 A special feature of the Tat from the very beginning was the daily topical picture page with an average of eight pictures on the last page of the main paper.
 From July 31, 1943, the newspaper was published with a new typeface, the titles in Antiqua instead of sans-serif and with black negative bars as column headers in the political section.
 From March 12, 1944, Tat was also published on Sundays again and thus from then on seven times a week.
 In December 1952, the editorial and administrative offices moved to Limmatplatz, where the Migros headquarters are also located.